Learning while Having Fun: Water Science Experiments and Activities

 Have fun and learn about this messy yet exciting experiment here.

 13. Create a Magnetic Fluid

-A ferrofluid is a liquid that contains nanoscale particles of metal, which can be magnetized.
-What's more, with oil, toner and a magnet, you can make your own particular ferrofluid and tackle the energy of attraction!
+A ferrofluid is a liquid containing nanoscale particles of metal that can be magnetized.
+What's more, with oil, toner, and a magnet, you can make your particular ferrofluid and tackle the energy of attraction!

-Utilizing magnetic ink and any oil lying around your home, make a substance that is fluid when it's sitting around, however turn solid over the nearness of a magnetic field.
+Utilizing magnetic ink and any oil lying around your home, make a fluid substance when it's sitting around.
+However, turn solid over the nearness of a magnetic field.

 Create your own now through this link here.

 All you need for this experiment is a couple of coins, an eyedropper or pipette, and water!
 How many drops fit on the surface of a penny?
 What else would you be able to utilize?
 A bottle cap turned over, a flat LEGO piece, or another little and smooth level surface!
 Guess the number of drops it will take, and then test it out.

 Water's cohesion and surface tension are noticeably visible when the drops of water you add to the penny achieve the penny's edge.
 Once the water has achieved the edge, you start seeing a bubble or an arch framing the penny.

 You can make glass objects disappear.
 Glass objects are noticeable because they reflect a portion of the light that sparkles on them and twist or refract the light that radiates through them.
 If you remove the reflection from and refract by a glass object, you can influence that object to disappear.